The Cook Strait ferry is a meandering 93

 tunnel" effect of the Cook Strait, which provides steady and

 reliable breezes.
-The power the windmills generate power about
+The power the windmills generate power for

 Cook

-Strait is the rugged chanel between New Zealand's North and South
+Strait is the rugged channel between New Zealand's North and South

 Islands where the Tasman Sea and the Pacific Ocean meet.
 It is one